When a loved one begins to grow older and needs extra care, weighing your options of home care vs nursing home can be a stressful decision.

 The Nursing Home vs Home Care Debate

-For years, there has been a dispute among medical professionals about whether home care or nursing home options are better for senior individuals.
+For years, there has been a dispute among medical professionals about whether home care or nursing home options are better for senior living.

 An estimated 4.5 million people used home care services for a variety of reasons during any given year.
 Each of these senior individuals and their families had to consider factors like the cost and benefits of home care vs nursing home care.